 The AP becomes an important record for an organization because it facilitates the planning required as applications are updated.

 The Technical Architecture (TA) describes, among other things, the technical environment to be supported by the IAM environment.
 This description will involve understanding the patterns used within the company.
 Most organizations will have “n-tier” web services and hybrid cloud patterns, but there might still be client-server patterns and potentially mainframe hub-and-spoke patterns.
 Each additional pattern to be supported will increase the complexity and cost of the project.
-Often IAM environments with older infrastructure, such as RACF directories, leave out support for legacy technology due to cost considerations, but this fragments the IAM task.
-Properly constituted, a cost/benefit analysis for the deployment of an RACF connector will typically be successful.
+Often IAM environments with older infrastructure leave out support for legacy technology due to cost considerations, but this fragments the IAM task.
+Properly constituted, a cost/benefit analysis for deploying legacy connectors will typically be successful.

 The TA impacts the IAM environment because different solutions are required for different patterns.
 For example, a web services pattern will mandate a single sign-on (SSO) environment capable of supporting RESTful APIs and SAML assertions and passing identity attributes in JSON arrays or XML files.
 An on-premise Windows environment, as another example, will typically use the Kerberos authentication protocol from an AD infrastructure or an LDAP directory.
-A cloud environment will often require a SAML operation or an IDaaS offering, whereas a RACF directory should be supported via a connector from the IAM infrastructure.
+A cloud environment will often require a SAML operation or an Identity-as-a-Service (IDaaS) offering, whereas an older directory should be supported via a connector from the IAM infrastructure.

 In some circumstances, the change caused by an IAM project will be minimal, with a limited impact on resources.
 In other cases, the change will be significant, impacting both infrastructure and personnel across the organization.
 An architectural approach will ensure that a solution architecture is developed for each IAM project to understand the extent of the work required and effectively plan for the change it will generate.

-It is the task of an IAM practitioner to ensure that, wherever and whenever identity information is used within an enterprise, the information is collected and used in a properly designed environment that ensures efficiency, protects privacy and safeguards integrity.
+An IAM practitioner's task is to ensure that, wherever and whenever identity information is used within an enterprise, the information is collected and used in a properly designed environment that ensures efficiency, protects privacy, and safeguards integrity.

-For organizations with an enterprise architecture, understanding how information is collected and used should be quite easy, as is fundamentally a part of how the systems are deployed.
+For organizations with an EA, understanding how information is collected and used should be quite easy, as it is fundamentally a part of how the systems are deployed.
 For other organizations, the environment will be a “greenfield,” allowing the IAM practitioner to develop their own architectural approach.